 - try domestic dishes and beverages

 - buy authentic souvenirs

-The main event of the festival is for sure the reenactment of the famous battle from 1532 which occured between the Uskoks and the Ottoman Army.
-This year the festival will be held on 27 and 28 July.
-If you want to watch the historic battle, you can buy here the tickets while the other program that takes place at the foothills of the Fortress (Megdan Square) is not being charged. → check festival program
+The main event of the festival is for sure the reenactment of the famous battle from 1532 which occurred between the Uskoks and the Ottoman Army.
+The event is held every year at the end of July and it lasts for two days.
+Besides the historic battle, there is also a mini Medieval market, you can practise archery or watch sword dance.
+The battle takes place at the Fortress Klis and it costs 70kn while the other program takes place in the foothill of the Fortress (Megdan Square) and it is not being charged.

 Where to eat and sleep

 One cannot visit Klis without making a stop in Perlica restaurant.
 It is a famous traditional restaurant in the foothill of Klis where the locals love to go to lunch.
 The best dish here is undoubtedly Dalmatian roasted lamb which is a must-eat.
 Besides the lamb, the restaurant boasts a great variety of typical dishes from this area such as Dalmatian “peka”, homemade cheese and prosciutto from Dalmatian Zagora, etc. And what’s best, if you need a place to rest, the restaurant also has two apartments for an overnight stay!

 Getting to Klis Fortress might look tricky but in reality it is quite simple.
 There are two options:

 - By bus: You can reach Klis Fortress with local bus line 22 (from Split).
 Tickets can be bought on board.
 The stop for the fortress is the last stop of the bus line → timetable There’s also another bus line 34, but this one doesn’t depart too often. (timetable)

 - By car: If coming from direction of Split, follow the main road to Solin and turn right at the crossroads in Solin.
 Keep driving up north and once you pass the tunnel in Klis, turn on the second turn left and follow the road to the top of the hill.